We not only saved the world

-"We not only saved the world" is a statement uttered by the Prime Minister of the United Kingdom, Gordon Brown, during Prime Minister's Questions at the House of Commons in December 2008.
-It has since been interpreted as evidence of Brown's pride in his actions since the financial crisis of 2007–2008.
+"We not only saved the world" is a statement uttered by the prime minister of the United Kingdom, Gordon Brown, during Prime Minister's Questions at the House of Commons in December 2008.
+It has since been interpreted as evidence of Brown's pride in his actions since the 2008 financial crisis.

-The statement was a slip of the tongue; Brown had actually intended to say that "we had not only saved the banks and led the world", referring to the British government's actions in the wake of the financial crisis of 2007–2008 and its bank rescue package in 2008.
+The statement was a slip of the tongue; Brown had actually intended to say that "we had not only saved the banks and led the world", referring to the British government's actions during the 2008 financial crisis and its bank rescue package in 2008.

 Background

-Brown had attracted international praise for his actions in the wake of the financial crisis of 2007–2008 and the subsequent bank rescue package in 2008.
-The first line of an opinion piece by economist Paul Krugman published in The New York Times on 12 October 2008 was "Has Gordon Brown, the British prime minister, saved the world financial system?" with Krugman stating that Brown and the Chancellor of the Exchequer, Alistair Darling, had "...defined the character of the worldwide rescue effort, with other wealthy nations playing catch-up".
+Brown had attracted international praise for his actions during the 2008 financial crisis and the subsequent 2008 United Kingdom bank rescue package.
+The first line of an opinion piece by economist Paul Krugman published in The New York Times on 12 October 2008 was "Has Gordon Brown, the British prime minister, saved the world financial system?" with Krugman stating that Brown and the chancellor of the exchequer, Alistair Darling, had "...defined the character of the worldwide rescue effort, with other wealthy nations playing catch-up".

 Context

-The comment occurred during an exchange with the Leader of the Opposition, David Cameron, in which Cameron asked Brown about the resumption of lending to British businesses during Prime Minister's Questions at the House of Commons on 10 December 2008.
-Cameron said that the Governor of the Bank of England Mervyn King, had stated that the purpose of the recapitalisation of British banks "was not "merely to protect the banks" but to ensure that "the flow of lending to the real economy could continue at normal rates" and did Brown accept that "his recapitalisation has failed" on those terms.
+The comment occurred during an exchange with the Leader of the Opposition, David Cameron, in which Cameron asked Brown about the resumption of lending to British businesses during Prime Minister's Questions on 10 December 2008.

+Cameron asked whether Brown accepted that "his recapitalisation has failed" following Governor of the Bank of England Mervyn King's recent statement that the purpose of the recapitalisation of British banks was not "merely to protect the banks" but to ensure that "the flow of lending to the real economy could continue at normal rates".
 Brown replied that "The first point of recapitalisation was to save banks that would otherwise have collapsed.
-We not only saved the world...saved the banks and led the way...We not only saved the banks...".
-Brown was interrupted by laughter from opposition MPs following his comment and the Speaker of the House of Commons, Michael Martin, called the members to order.
-Brown continued that "Not only did we work with other countries to save the world’s banking...Not only did we work with other countries to save the world's banking system, but not one depositor actually lost any money in Britain".
-Brown then gave further detail of lending before concluding with the point that "The Opposition may not like the fact that we led the world in saving the banking system, but we did".
+We not only saved the world..." before he was interrupted by laughter from opposition MPs.
+After the interruption, Brown continued, saying that "Not only did we work with other countries to save the world's banking system, but not one depositor actually lost any money in Britain", concluding that "The Opposition may not like the fact that we led the world in saving the banking system, but we did".
 Cameron replied that "Well, it is now on the record.
-The Prime Minister is so busy talking about saving the world that he has forgotten about the businesses in the country that he is supposed to be governing" before talking further about issues with recapitalisation.
+The Prime Minister is so busy talking about saving the world that he has forgotten about the businesses in the country that he is supposed to be governing" before talking further about issues with recapitalisation."